 The National Energy Regulator of South Africa (NERSA) is responsible for price determination of the bulk costs for electricity.
-Bulk electricity costs are consistently much higher than inflation, having gone as high as 17.8 per cent in the 2021/22 municipal financial year.
+Bulk electricity costs are consistently much higher than inflation, having gone as high as 18.7 per cent in the 2023/24 municipal financial year.
 Eskom's need for increased funding means that over the period ahead they are applying for much higher tariff increases.
-In their Multi-Year Price Determination (MYPD 5) application Eskom requested approval for municipal bulk tariff increases of 20.5 per cent in 2022/23, 15 per cent in 2023/24 and 10 per cent in 2024/25.
-NERSA rejected this revenue application at the end of September 2021 and in October 2021 ESKOM filed an application in the High Court to review NERSA's decision.
-Following the deliberations, NERSA has approved a 9.6 per cent tariff increase for Eskom starting from April 2022 and this figure accounts for a 3.49 per cent increase in 2022/23.
+NERSA approved municipal bulk tariff increases of 18.7 per cent in 2023/24.

-Registered indigents will continue to get 50 kWh allocated to them and this will result in indigents receiving 50 kWh per 30-day period free of charge.
+Registered indigents will continue to get 50 kWh allocated to them and this will result in indigents receiving 50 kWh per 30day period free of charge.
 National Treasury encouraged municipalities to maintain tariff increases at levels that reflect an appropriate balance between the affordability to poorer households and other customers while ensuring the financial sustainability of the municipality which is contradiction with setting cost-reflective tariffs.
 The Consumer Price Index (CPI) inflation is forecasted to be within the lower limit of the 3 to 6 per cent target band; therefore, municipalities are required to pay careful attention to tariff increases across all consumer groups.

-4.4.4 Waste Removal and Impact of Tariff Increase
+1.4.3 Waste Removal and Impact of Tariff Increase

 Service charge refuse removal is currently not doing fairly well since the revenue generated is currently less than the anticipated expenditure to be incurred and the municipality will therefore, have to implement a solid waste strategy to ensure that this service can be rendered in a sustainable manner over the medium to long-term.
-The main contributors for the function not to break-even are repairs and maintenance on vehicles and landfill site, increases in general expenditure such as petrol and diesel and the cost of contracted service provider for refuse removal.
+The main contributors for the function not to break-even are landfill sites, increases in general expenditure such as petrol and diesel and the cost of contracted service provider for refuse removal.

-4.4.5 Overall impact of tariff increases on households
+1.4.4 Overall impact of tariff increases on households